ASSOCIATE DIRECTOR, EQUITY IN SCHOOLS

 ||$65,000/Yr - to - $80,000/Yr

-Beloved Community is hiring an Associate Director to spearhead diverse, inclusive, and equitable content development and delivery of our key programmatic strands (Equity at Home, Equity in Schools, and Equity at Work).
-As the Associate Director you will oversee 1) curriculum and tool development for each strand of our capacity building model; 2) facilitate Equity in Schools and Equity at Work capacity-building workshops and training; and 3) onboard and provide support for cohort facilitators.
-The Associate Director will manage subcontractors and part-time program facilitators.
-Under the guidance of the Director of Education & Programming, the Associate Director will ensure that all Beloved programs and partner sessions have the highest level of research-based equity curriculum and culture facilitation.
+Beloved Community is hiring an Associate Director to spearhead diverse, inclusive, and equitable content development and delivery of our key programmatic strands (Equity at Home, Equity in Schools, and Equity in Housing).
+As the Associate Director of Equity in Schools you will oversee 1) curriculum and tool development for each strand of our capacity building model; 2) facilitate Equity in Schools and Equity at Work capacity-building workshops and training; 3) coach and consult leadership teams on their equity journeys and 4) project manage client work to successful completion.
+The Associate Director may also manage subcontractors and part-time program facilitators that show up in our client work.
+Under the guidance of the Senior Director of Education & Programming, the Associate Director will ensure that all Beloved programs and partner sessions have the highest level of research-based equity curriculum and culture facilitation.

 In this position you will deliver high quality coaching and guidance to the Executive Director/CEO and senior leadership team of our client organizations.
 Our approach allows us to meet organizations where they are by offering a variety of organization-specific interventions.
-You will research and customize interventions that directly respond to each organization's pain points.
+Utilizing your consultancy lens, you will research and customize interventions that directly respond to each organization's pain points.
 An academic or professional background in DEI is not required, rather, you should possess a deep understanding of applied DEI concepts.

-Though remote, we provide a collaborative and interactive team that demands flexibility and constant communication while encouraging individual ideation and approach.
-This role requires 70% travel with multi-year projects in New Orleans, Memphis, Indianapolis, St. Louis, Kansas City and San Antonio.
+Though remote, we provide a collaborative and interactive team that demands flexibility, emotional intelligence, and constant communication while encouraging individual ideation and approach.

 - Customize facilitation content based on partner needs assessment (including Beloved Community tools like the Equity Audit, Equity Lens Map).